Why This Matters

 For workers with a bachelor’s degree, the five fastest growing jobs in California are data scientists, logisticians, medical and health services managers, software developers, and market research analysts.

-Some of the biggest employers in California are the Los Angeles International Airport-Lax, UCLA Community Based Learning, Walt Disney Parks and Resorts US, Cedars-Sinai Medical Center, and eBay Inc., among others.
+Some of the biggest employers in California are the Los Angeles International Airport, the University of California system, Walt Disney Parks & Resorts, Alphabet Inc. (Google), and the California Department of Transportation, among others.

 What’s Next?